AN: Story has been re-edited and may have small changes. All old AN's are now gone.

 "Ok, maybe this is normal," I desperately reassured myself, "like when you stand up too fast and your vision blacks around the edges."

 …But I wasn't standing up and my vision was completely gone.
 I was completely surrounded by darkness.

 The only sounds that accompanied me were- wait…where were the crickets?
 I could have sworn that there were bugs chirping and clicking away, but now there was nothing.
 Just complete and utter silence.

-I felt like I was trapped in a soundproof box, and it sacred the hell out of me.
+I felt like I was trapped in a soundproof box.

 "Ahh!"
-I yelled into the darkness.
+I yelled into the darkness, trying to get rid of the stifling silence.
 My head felt like it was splitting in half and I started to feel very cold, despite the thickness of my jacket.

 Something was wrong, really wrong.
 My stomach was feeling really light, like centrifugal force on a rollercoaster, and my fingers were tingling.